medyll/idae/packages/dom-events/README.md

 ### Browser Compatibility

-HtmluDom uses modern browser features such as MutationObserver and ResizeObserver.
+dom-events uses modern browser features such as MutationObserver and ResizeObserver.
 Ensure your target browsers support these APIs.
 For older browsers, consider using polyfills or fallback mechanisms.

 ## Browser Compatibility

-HtmluDom uses modern browser features.
+dom-events uses modern browser features.
 Ensure your target browsers support MutationObserver and other required APIs.

 ## License